UDYTHSTU - BSc Youth Studies

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Community Development and Youth Extended degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Youth Studies (including foundation year) BSc.

 We welcome applications from mature candidates without formal qualifications who have relevant experience and can show an ability to study at this level.

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
 If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 |Original validation date||01 Sep 2013||Last validation date||01 Sep 2013|